Behavioral Science | Decision Sciences | Cognitive Psychology | Complexity Science | Philosophy

 Jared (J.T.)
 Peterson

-I have a masters in Behavioral and Decision Sciences from University of Pennsylvania, and an undergrad in Psychology from BYU-Hawaii.
+I have a masters in Behavioral and Decision Sciences from the University of Pennsylvania, and an undergrad in Psychology from BYU-Hawaii.
 In a previous life I was a data scientist building ML algorithms.
-But now I work at a boutique consulting company (Behavioralize) as an applied behavioral scientist where I apply my knowledge to nudge, persuade, and encourage others to make and follow through on better decisions.
+But now I work at a boutique consulting company as an applied behavioral scientist where I apply my knowledge to nudge, persuade and encourage others to make and follow-through on good decisions.

-I am eager to discuss and collaborate with other behavioral scientists, psychologists, and philosophers working on similar problems – whether theory or applied.
+I describe my career trajectory as ‘academic without academia’.
+My goal is to push on our existing psychological theories and models to find their flaws, and then to replace them with something more true and practical.
+I am eager to discuss and collaborate with other researchers and philosophers working on similar problems – whether theory or applied.